 Each newly appointed Director receives a comprehensive introduction to the Company in order to ensure his understanding of the business and operations of the Group and awareness of a director's responsibilities and obligations.
 All Directors are encouraged to participate in continuous professional development to develop and refresh their knowledge by attending internal training and external seminars.
-For the year ended December 31, 2017, the Company arranged in-house training for all Directors relating to ongoing compliance obligations, corporate governance and other related topics.
-In compliance with Rule 3.29 of the Listing Rules, Mr. FAN, Yi, our Executive Director and Joint Company Secretary, has undertaken not less than 15 hours of relevant professional training during the year ended December 31, 2017.
+For the year ended December 31, 2016, the Company arranged in-house training for all Directors relating to ongoing compliance obligations, corporate governance and other related topics.
+In compliance with Rule 3.29 of the Listing Rules, Mr. FAN Yi, our Executive Director and Joint Company Secretary, has undertaken not less than 15 hours of relevant professional training during the year ended December 31, 2016.

-During the year ended December 31, 2017, the Directors participated in the following training:
+During the year ended December 31, 2016, the Directors participated in the following training:

-Directors Types of training Executive Directors ZHAO, Guibin (Chairman) A,B,C,D RICHARDSON, Michael Paul A,B,C,D FAN, Yi A,C,D Non-Executive Directors LU, Daen (resigned with effect from and upon the conclusion of the Board meeting held on March 14, 2017) A,B,C,D WANG, Xiaobo (resigned with effect from December 31, 2017) A,B,D YANG, Shengqun (appointed with effect from March 14, 2017) A,B,C,D Independent Non-Executive Directors TSANG, Hing Lun (passed away on June 4, 2017) A,B,C,D LIU, Jianjun A,C,D WEI, Kevin Cheng A,C,D YICK, Wing Fat Simon (appointed with effect from August 15, 2017) A,C,D A: attending seminars and/or conferences and/or forums B: giving talks at seminars and/or conferences and/or forums attending in-house training relating to the ongoing compliance obligations, corporate governance and other related topics manufacturing industry or Directors' duties and responsibilities, etc.
+Dire ctors Types of training

+Exe cutive Directors

+ZHA O, Guibin (Chairman) A,B,C,D

+RICH HARDSON, Michael Paul A,B,C,D

+FAN , Yi A,C,D

+Non -Executive Directors

+LU, Daen (resigned with effect from and upon the conclusion of

+th e Board meeting held on March 14, 2017) A,B,C,D

+WANG, Xiaobo A,B,C,D A,B,C,D

+Inde pendent Non-Executive Directors

+NG, Hing Lun A,B,C,D

+Jianjun A,B,C,D

+WEI , Kevin Cheng A,C,D

+A: attending seminars and/or conferences and/or forums

+B: giving talks at seminars and/or conferences and/or forums

+C: attending in-house training relating to the ongoing compliance obligations, corporate governance and other related topics

+D: reading newspapers, journals, Company's newsletters and updates relating to the economy, general business, automotive component manufacturing industry or Directors' duties and responsibilities, etc.